emeti/WiPP/README.md

 - Ubuntu 16 (Xenial Xerus)
 - CentOS 7.6.1810 (Core)

+For fresh Ubuntu setup one can follow the [Ubuntu-INSTALL instructions](documentation/Ubuntu-INSTALL.md).

 Ubuntu 18 (Bionic Beaver) is not supported yet due to lacking support of incorporated R packages.

 ## Requirements